MichaelCade/argocd-kasten/readme.md

 ```

 At this stage you will have your desired data in your database but peace of mind that you have a way of recovering if this accident happens again.

+##Clean Up
+If you are using this as a demo then you may now want to clean up your environment to run this multiple times.
+You can do this by following the next steps.

+Delete App from ArgoCD in the UI

+Delete namespace
+kubectl delete namespace mysql

+Delete rolebinding
+kubectl delete rolebinding pre-sync-k10-basic